Join us for Korea Peace Action: National Mobilization to End the Korean War, July 26-28, 2023, in Washington, DC.

 Thursday, July 27: Day of Action

-March to Korean War Veterans Memorial for an interfaith candlelight vigil
+6pm: March to the Koreans War Veterans Memorial

 70th Anniversary of the Korean War Armistice: Prospects and Challenges for a Peace Agreement